Forensic linguistics: History

-The phrase forensic linguistics first appeared in 1968 when Jan Svartvik, a professor of linguistics, used it in "The Evans Statements: A Case for Forensic Linguistics" an analysis of statements by Timothy John Evans.
-It was in regard to re-analyzing the statements given to police at Notting Hill police station, England, in 1949 in the case of an alleged murder by Evans.
+The term forensic linguistics first appeared in 1968 when Jan Svartvik, a Swedish professor of linguistics, used it in "The Evans Statements: A Case for Forensic Linguistics" an analysis of statements by Timothy John Evans.
+It was in regard to re-analyzing the statements given to police at Notting Hill police station, England, in the case of an alleged murder by Evans in 1949.
 Evans was suspected of murdering his wife and baby, and he was tried and hanged for the crime.
 Yet, when Svartvik studied the statements allegedly given by Evans, he found that there were different stylistic markers involved, and Evans did not actually give the statements to the police officers as had been stated at the trial.
-Sparked by this case, early forensic linguistics in the UK were focused on questioning the validity of police interrogations.
+Sparked by this case, forensic linguists in the UK at the time were focused on questioning the validity of police interrogations.
 As seen in numerous famous cases (e.g. the convictions of Derek Bentley, the Guildford Four, the Bridgewater Three), many of the major concerns were of the statements police officers used.
-Numerous times, the topic of police register came up – the type of stylist language and vocabulary used by officers of the law when transcribing witness statements.
+Numerous times, the topic of police register came up – the type of stylist language and vocabulary used by members of the law enforcement when transcribing witness statements.

 In the US, forensic linguistics can be traced back as early as 1927 to a ransom note in Corning, New York.
 The Associated Press reported, "Duncan McLure, of Johnson City, uncle of the [kidnapped] girl, is the only member of the family to spell his name 'McLure' instead of 'McClure'.
 The letter he received, supposedly from the kidnappers, was addressed to him by the proper name, indicating that the writer was familiar with the difference in spelling."
 Other work of forensic linguistics in the United States concerned the rights of individuals with regard to understanding their Miranda rights during the interrogation process.
-The 1963 case of Ernesto Miranda was pivotal to the beginnings of the forensic linguistics field.
+The 1963 case of Ernesto Miranda was pivotal to the beginning of the forensic linguistics field.
 His case led to the creation of the Miranda rights and pushed the focus of forensic linguistics on witness questioning rather than police statements.
 Various cases came about that challenged whether or not suspects truly understood what their rights meant – leading to a distinction of coercive versus voluntary interrogations.
 An early application of forensic linguistics in the United States was related to the status of trademarks as words or phrases in the language.
 One of the bigger cases involved fast food giant McDonald's claiming that it had originated the process of attaching unprotected words to the "Mc" prefix (referred to as McWords) and was unhappy with Quality Inns International's intention of opening a chain of economy hotels to be called "McSleep".